greenyouse/browserific/docs/README.md

 # General

-This project is an attempt at building browser extensions and mobile apps in one unified format.
+This project is an attempt at building browser extensions, mobile apps, and desktop apps in one unified format.
 The design is in flux so please take it with a grain of salt.
 Things will likely shift around as we hit obstacles.

 ## Templating